 Completed training is represented as the left-most milestone on this curve.
 Within only a day of completing even the best training, 2/3 of the knowledge transferred during training is toast.
 Within a day or longer the performer is at PoW making decisions and taking actions without the safety net of the training environment.
 As knowledge degrades, the margin of error increases at an alarming rate.
 Now actions taken in error are directly connected to negative impact to tangible business outcomes.

 My core point here is straightforward – we have a mandate to treat workforce performance as a continuum from Point-of-Entry (onboarding and 1st learning) to Point-of-Work (sustained performance competency).
-Therefore, it makes sense to me that any assessment efforts undertaken should include the downstream, post-training PoW; hence, the need for a holistic Learning Performance Assessment (LPA).
+Therefore, it makes sense to me that any assessment efforts undertaken should include the downstream, post-training PoW; hence, the need for a holistic Point-of-Work Assessment (PWA).
 We’re faced with supporting a dynamic learning performance ecosystem and to only address the “learning” component neglects the area of the ecosystem where business outcomes are generated…or lost due to errors, delays, business liabilities, excess material waste, etc.

-Below is a workflow graphic of where the LPA take place in the context of a Learning Performance Workflow.
+Below is a workflow graphic of where the PWA take place in the context of a Learning Performance Workflow.
 What is not shown on the graphic are the systems and technology utilized, supported or required (in some cases) to maximize support of the business outcomes portion of the ecosystem.
 Let’s take a walk-through at a high level.

-- LPA – The LPA is where the Performance Strategist/Performance Consultant (PS/PC) conducts a collaborative multi-level discovery effort that begins at a senior level in the target organization.
+- PWA – The PWA is where the Performance Strategist/Performance Consultant (PS/PC) conducts a collaborative multi-level discovery effort that begins at a senior level in the target organization.
 This could be as significant as a corporate-wide initiative, or as small as a stand-alone project.
 This point is where strategic level goals, business objectives, challenges, hypotheses, and targets are revealed…also note the connection to Measurement and Outcome Analytics.
 This is where KPIs are revealed and confirmed as valid performance indicators.
 Also note that Staff is called out in this collaboration as well.
 It is important to accomplish discovery with the actual workers/performers at PoW by role and by task.

-- Intentional Design – This is an ongoing collaboration between the PS/PC and design team based upon the PS/PC’s findings from the LPA that include performance attributes specific to People/Capability.
+- Intentional Design – This is an ongoing collaboration between the PS/PC and design team based upon the PS/PC’s findings from the PWA that include performance attributes specific to People/Capability.
 Work/Processes, Content/Resources, Systems/Technology, Measurement/Analytics, and Environment.
 A Learning Performance Road Map enables Intentional design to address all five of Gottfredson’s Moments of Need (MoN) in the context of role-specific & task-centric performance requirements discovered at PoW.